E.ON Smart Meter: FAQs, Help & Support

-- If you exceed your budget, you'll hear a beeping sound from the display.
+- If you exceed your budget, you'll hear a beeping sound from the E.ON smart meter display.
 To turn off this sound, press the settings button twice, followed by the right arrow key.

 - Seeing how much energy you're consuming and how much money you're spending in near-real-time.
 You'll be shown your usage over days, weeks and months, displayed in pounds and pence, kilowatts and graphs.